athms/evaluating-deeplight-transfer/README.md

 To interpret the decoding decisions of the two DeepLight architectures, relating their decoding decisions to the fMRI data, `deeplight` makes use of the [LRP technique](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130140).
 The LRP technique decomposes individual decoding decisions of a DL model into the contributions of the individual input features (here individual voxel activities) to these decisions.

-Both deeplight architectures implement basic `fit`, `decode`, and `interpret` functions, next to other functionalities.
-For details on how to {train, decode, interpret} with `deeplight`, see the scripts in [scripts/](scripts/).
+Both deeplight architectures implement basic `fit`, `decode`, and `interpret` methods, next to other functionalities.
+For details on how to {train, decode, interpret} with `deeplight`, see [scripts/](scripts/).

 For further methdological details regarding the two DeepLight architectures, see the upcoming preprint.

-**Note** that we currently recommend to run any applications of `interpret` with 2D-DeepLight on CPUs instead of a GPU, due to a high memory demand (assuming that your available CPU memory is larger than your available GPU memory).
+**Note** that we currently recommend to run any applications of `interpret` with 2D-DeepLight on CPU instead of GPU, due to its high memory demand (assuming that your available CPU memory is larger than your available GPU memory).
 This switch can be made by setting the environment variable `export CUDA_VISIBLE_DEVICES=""`.
 We are currently working on reducing the overall memory demand of `interpret` with 2D-DeepLight and will push a code update soon.

 ### Modules